Overdue child support payments

 Enforcing tax return lodgment

-All child support customers, not just paying parents, must lodge a tax return unless you don’t need to lodge one.
-You may still need to lodge a 'Non-lodgment' advice with the Australian Taxation Office (ATO).
-Information about needing to lodge a tax return is available on the ATO website.
+If you pay or receive child support you must lodge a tax return.
+If the Australian Taxation Office (ATO) says you don't need to lodge one, you may still need to lodge a 'non-lodgment' advice with them.
+Read about if you need to lodge a tax return on the ATO website.